Police say searchers don’t expect to find woman in Pennsylvania sinkhole alive

 Police said they found Pollard's car parked behind Monday's Union Restaurant in Marguerite, about 20 feet (6 meters) from the sinkhole.
 Hunters and restaurant workers in the area said they had not noticed the manhole-size opening in the hours before Pollard disappeared, leading rescuers to speculate that the sinkhole was new.

-Pollard lived in a small neighborhood across the street from where her car and granddaughter were found, Limani said.
+Pollard lived in a small neighborhood across the street from where her car and granddaughter were found by state police.
+It's unclear what happened to the cat.

-The young girl “nodded off in the car and woke up.
-Grandma never came back," Limani said.
-The child stayed in the car until two troopers rescued her.

 Scolforo reported from Harrisburg, Pennsylvania.
-Kathy McCormack in New Hampshire and Sarah Brumfield in Maryland contributed to this report.
+Patrick Aftoora-Orsagos in Unity Township, Kathy McCormack in New Hampshire and Sarah Brumfield in Maryland contributed to this report.

 Credit: AP